velcoda/vue-cookie-banner/README.md

 </script>
 ```

-After `on-accept-all-cookies` is dispatched, a item with key `cookie-comply` is placed in the `localStorage`, with the value `all`.
+After `on-accept-all-cookies` is dispatched, a item with key `cookie-banner` is placed in the `localStorage`, with the value `all`.
 You can use the presence of this key and value to do some logic on the client.
-Once the `cookie-comply` key exists in the `localStorage`, the `vue-cookie-comply` won't show anymore in the page.
+Once the `cookie-banner` key exists in the `localStorage`, the `vue-cookie-banner` won't show anymore in the page.

 ### on-save-cookie-preferences